Red Squirrels at Formby

 Click Red Squirrels at Formby (PDF / 0.1MB) download to download our guide to the top tips for Red Squirrel spotting at National Trust Formby.

-We offer Red Squirrel themed guided walks for schools and groups, for more information including booking details please click here.
+We offer Red Squirrel themed activity kits for schools and groups, for more information including booking details please click here.

 If you see a Grey Squirrel or a sick, injured or dead Red Squirrel within the Sefton area then please contact Lancashire Wildlife Trust.